kaisummers/PHP-accessKey/README.md

-# PHP intEncode
+# PHP-intEncode
-The PHP intEncode class is a very simple substitution cypher, used to encode and decode whole numbers into obfuscated strings.
+The PHP-intEncode class is a very simple substitution cypher, used to encode and decode whole numbers into obfuscated strings.
 Good for obfuscating db id's.

 # Example Usage
-// Include class file containing PHP intEncode
+// Include class file containing PHP-intEncode

 include("classes.php");